Why is it important that accreditation be done by an independent board?

 Will AIGGs be allowed to work in states that require licensing, such as Maryland?

-IGGAB encourages any government jurisdictions that require licensing for Investigative Genetic Genealogists to consider adopting the AIGG accreditation as their standard for licensure.
+IGGAB encourages any government jurisdictions that require licensing for Investigative Genetic Genealogists to consider adopting the AIGG accreditation as part of their standard for licensure.
 However, the decision to adopt AIGG accreditation by any jurisdiction cannot be made until the standards and exam are fully developed.
 Join our email list to receive updates.

 |